MeeSeongIm/math_problems/README.md

 math_problems_py
 ================

-This is a python script containing a list of math problems and their solutions.
+Here are python scripts containing a list of math problems and their solutions.
+The file collections_original_probs_py contains a list of original problems, codes, and their solutions.
-In the coming days, I intend to write my own problems, codes and solutions and add them to this file.